floschott/foamquant/docs/source/index.rst

 Welcome to foamquant's documentation!
 ===================================

+THIS IS A PROJECT CURRENTLY IN PROGRESS

-**foamquant** is a toolbox specifically created for processing time series of 3D images of evolving liquid foams.
-The toolbox is greatly based on open source libraries: Scikit-Image [vanderWalt2014]_ and SPAM [Stamani2020]_.
+**foamquant** is a toolbox specifically created for processing time series of 3D images of evolving liquid foams by using open source libraries Scikit-Image [vanderWalt2014]_ and SPAM [Stamani2020]_.

-The **objective** is a greater accessibility of time-resolved liquid foam 3D analysis tools.
-The tools focus mainly on flow studies, but can also be used for coarsening and drainage studies.
+The **objective** is a greater accessibility of time-resolved liquid foam 3D analysis tools for the foam-physicis and food scientists communitites.

 We propose three sections: **Jupyter Notebooks**, **Elastic and plastic deformations quantification tools** and **Label traking**.